Derived deformation theory of algebraic structures: Examples

 Let us conclude our series of examples with one of properadic nature.
 Here we are interested in associative and coassociative bialgebras, and refer the reader to Example~\ref{E:asscoass} for a precise definition as well as the construction of the corresponding properad $Bialg$.

 What we call the \emph{Gerstenhaber-Schack complex} is the total complex of a bicomplex, defined by

 The horizontal differential is defined, for every $n$, by the Hochschild differential associated to the Hochschild complex of $B$ seen as an associative algebra with coefficients in the $B$-bimodule $B^{\otimes n}$.
 The vertical differential is defined, for every $m$, by the co-Hochschild differential associated to the co-Hochschild complex of $B$ seen as a coassociative coalgebra with coefficients in the $B$-bicomodule $B^{\otimes m}$.
 The compatibility between these differentials, which gives us a well defined bicomplex, follows from the distributive law relating the product and the coproduct of the bialgebra $B$ (see~\cite{GS, Mer2} for details).
-Combining Theorem~\ref{T:Def+=hAut} with the computation of \cite{Mer2}, we get: \begin{thm} The Gerstenhaber-Schack complex is quasi-isomorphic to the $L_{\infty}$-algebra controlling the deformations of dg bialgebras up to quasi-isomorphisms: . \end{thm} Hence the Gerstenhaber-Schack complex is indeed the $L_{\infty}$-algebra controling the derived deformation theory of dg bialgebras in a precise meaning, something new since the introduction of this complex by Gerstenhaber and Schack in their seminal paper \cite{GS}.
-Moreover, as emphasized by the results of \cite{Mer2} and \cite{GY}, this complex plays a crucial role in deformation quantization.